 (I took this on a layover in Reykjavik, Iceland.
 Is this a scene we will see again anytime in the future?)

 Now, the pilot part.

 After several months of routinely tightening the notch in the belt buckle, and regardless the fact that my appetite was still quite normal, I was continuing to drop pounds as fast as Hollywood types dropping complaints about the White House at a dinner party.
 My ability to eat more than a few bites during any meal was non-existent, and I found myself on the losing end of a rather serious battle.
-I was slowly getting smaller, slowly getting weaker and by the end of February, I deemed that I was no longer able to safely do my job.
-I took myself off of flying status.
+I was slowly getting smaller, slowly getting weaker and by the end of February, I deemed that I was approaching the point of no longer being able to safely do my job.
+I called my Chief Pilot and removed myself from flying status.

-The last time I flew the big Boeing.
-February, Guatemala City to Los Angeles (picture taken by our jumpseat rider).
+(The last time I flew the big Boeing.
+February, Guatemala City to Los Angeles …this picture was taken by our jumpseat rider.)